Jaunmokas Manor

-Jaunmokas Manor (Jaunmoku pils; Schloss Neu-Mocken) is a manor house in Tume Parish, Tukums Municipality in the historical region of Zemgale, in Latvia.
+Jaunmokas Manor (Jaunmoku pils; Schloss Neu-Mocken) is a manor house in the Tume Parish of Tukums Municipality in the Courland region of Latvia.
 Since 1991 the building has housed a woods and forestry museum, exhibiting the respective techniques and the history of forestry in the country.

 History

-Estate known as Jaunmokas was first mentioned in documents in 1544.
+The estate known as Jaunmokas was first mentioned in documents in 1544.

 The Neo-Gothic style structure with Art Nouveau elements was designed by architect Wilhelm Ludwig Nicholas Bockslaff (1858-1945), and built in 1901 as a hunting lodge for Mayor of Riga George Armitstead (1847-1912).

-George Armitstead owned the manor until 1904 when it was sold to Brinken family.
-In 1910 it was again sold and became property of von Ungern-Sternberg family who owned manor until 1918.
+George Armitstead owned the manor until 1904 when it was sold to the Brinken family.
+In 1910 it was again sold and became property of the von Ungern-Sternberg family who owned the manor until 1918.

-During Latvian agrarian reforms in the 1920s manor was nationalized and its lands partitioned.
-In 1926 children sanatorium was established in the manor building.
-During Second world war military hospital of the Wehrmacht was located in the building.
+During Latvian agrarian reforms in the 1920s the manor was nationalized and its lands partitioned.
+In 1926 a children's sanatorium was established in the manor building.
+During World War II a military hospital of the Wehrmacht was located in the building.

-During Latvian SSR there was several offices and flats located in the building.
-In 1976 building was taken over by Ministry of Forestry and Forest Industry and major restoration works started and as a result in 1989 manor building was turned to a museum.
+During the Latvian SSR there were several offices and flats located in the building.
+In 1976 the building was taken over by the Ministry of Forestry and Forest Industry and major restoration works started and as a result in 1989 the manor was turned into a museum.